Tunneling of bosonic qubits under local dephasing through microscopic approach: Derivation of the master equation

-Here, it's clear that the imaginary part vanishes when $\omega_0$ approaches zero.
-Additionally, one could also perform the Redfield approximation.
-This approximation actually brings us to the Lindblad Master Equation shown in the main text in Eq.~\ref{eq: mast_eq}, introducing two local quantum dissipators.
-However, the phenomena that we are studying, like the HOM effect, do require deformation values for which this approximation might not be reliable ($\Omega t \approx \frac{\pi}{2}$).
-Additionally, in a variety of contexts like many-body physics \cite{fazio2024many} long-time dynamics can provide relevant insights over the underlying physics.
+Here, we have defined $D[\hat{\mathcal{O}}]\hat{\varrho} = \hat{\mathcal{O}}^{\dagger} \hat{\varrho} \hat{\mathcal{O}} - \frac{1}{2} \{ \hat{\mathcal{O}}^{\dagger} \hat{\mathcal{O}}, \hat{\varrho}\}$.
+This approximation actually brings us to the Markovian and memoryless master equation shown in the main text in Eq.~(3) of the main text, introducing two local quantum dissipators.
+However, the phenomena that we are studying, like the HOM effect, do require deformation values for which this approximation might not be reliable ($J t \approx \frac{\pi}{2}$), especially in a strong tunneling regime.
+Additionally, in a variety of contexts like many-body physics \cite{fazio2024many} long-time dynamics can provide relevant insights over the underlying physics, which might not be caught by a short-time approximation.
+For these reasons, we derive the full master equation for arbitrary times, which is the subject of the next section.
+It is worth mentioning two other fairly recent works on dephasing modeling. \cite{xiong2019boson,kamar2024spin}.
+In the first one, the dephasing mechanism is described through a cross-Kerr interaction, but no spin is considered.
+In the second one, the authors consider the same class of system-environment interaction as the present manuscript, but the results are limited to the pure dephasing of a single qubit.
+Neither of the two works studies any other dynamical process besides dephasing and free evolution, meaning that there is no spatial dynamics, which is one of the two main physical processes investigated in the present work.

-\subsubsection{Derivation of the Master Equation for arbitrary times}
+\subsection{Derivation of the master equation for arbitrary times}

-In this section, we show, step by step, how we derived the full Master Equation for our system.
+In this section we show, step by step, how we derived the full master equation for our system.
 For simplicity, at this stage we couple only a single spatial region of the system to an ensemble of Bosonic baths.
-We can then easily extend this to both of the spatial regions considered in our setup.
-We start from the previously derived Interaction Hamiltonian
+In the next sections, we show how to extend this to both spatial regions.
+We start from the previously derived interaction Hamiltonian \begin{widetext}

-It is important to note that we included $i$ inside the operator $\C$, so that each of the three system operators is Hermitian.
-Also, $[\A, \B] = [\A, \C] = 0$, while $[\B, \C] = \frac{i}{\Omega} H_D$.
+\end{widetext} Notice that we included $i$ inside the operator $\C$, so that each of the three system operators is Hermitian.
+Also, $[\A, \B] = [\A, \C] = 0$, while $[\B, \C] = \frac{i}{J} H_D$.
 The environment part of the interaction Hamiltonian is expressed as follows

-We want to compute the time evolution of the master equation in Interaction picture.
 We begin by making the two following assumptions: